kebaldwi/DNAC-WIRELESS/LABS/README.md

 Please use this menu to navigate the various sections of this Github repository.
 Within the multiple folders are examples, explanation readme files for reference.

 * [PnP Preparation](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB1-PNP-PREP/) - This lab explains the overall Global Plug and Play set up steps
-* [Controller PnP](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB2-Pnp-Discovery/) - This lab explains in depth and how to use Plug and Play with a Cisco 9800 Controller
+* [PnP & Discover](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB2-Pnp-Discovery/) - This lab explains in depth and how to use Plug and Play with a Cisco 9800 Controller
 * [Controller HA](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB3-Controller-HA/) - This lab will dive into Controller High Availability
 * [WLANs](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB4-WLANs/) - This lab will explore how to build Wireless LAN's
 * [AP Provisioning](https://github.com/kebaldwi/DNAC-WIRELESS/blob/master/LABS/LAB5-AP-Provisioning/) - This lab will explore how to Onboard and Provison